-Since applicants living or working in Champaign County also receive preference, any advantage for the homeless is essentially negated, critics said.
+Because applicants living or working in Champaign County also receive preference, any advantage for the homeless is essentially negated, critics said.
 Instead of giving the homeless a preference, the addition merely prevents them from receiving a disadvantage.

 Esther Patt, director of the Champaign-Urbana Tenant Union, pointed the problem out to the board, prompting obvious support from community members who loudly expressed their agreement.

 “When I walked in tonight, somebody from the housing authority said, ‘You’re going to be happy from today’s meeting.’
 If I were stupid, too stupid to be alive, I’d be happy,” said Patt.

 She said that if the authority gives a preference point to homeless people but does not let them get the preference point for living or working in Champaign County “all you are doing is creating the illusion that you’re giving preference to homeless people when, in fact, you are not.”